-A major security no-no!
+A major security violation!
 If you share your password:

 - The person you have shared it with may have access to things they should not - like personal emails or private appraisals

-- There is no accountability - if they access/edit/delete an email, there may be no way to show if you did it or if the other person.
+- There is no accountability or traceability - if they access/edit/delete an email, there may be no way to show if you did it or if it was the other person.

 - The more people that know a password the more chances are for it to be compromised - making it less secure.